knobs-dials/hopy/README.md

 ## TODO
-- command line arguments parsing
+- command line argument parsing
-- test on linux
+- figure out port naming and priorities on linux
-- see if it makes sense to show both apparent and real power
+- see if it makes sense to show both apparent and real power (divide by power factor)
 - wrap into executable, instad of requiring you install python and some packges

 CONSIDER